Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

 It is easiest to understand this reduction by using non-simple stabilizations.
-Specifically, we will reduce a $(k;l)$-handleswap to a $(k,1;l)$-handleswap and a $(1;l)$-handleswap (which is of course a $(0,1;l)$-handleswap).
+Specifically, we will reduce a $(k;l)$-handleswap to a $(k,1;l)$-handleswap and a $(1;l)$-handleswap (which is, of course, a $(0,1;l)$-handleswap).
 Start with a $(k;l)$-handleswap involving $\a_0$ and $\b_0$.
-Let the $\b$-strands crossing $\a_0$ be $\b_1, \dots, \b_k$, and let the $\a$-strands crossing $\b_0$ be $\a_1, \dots, \a_l$.
+Let the $\b$-strands crossing $\a_0$ be $\b_1, \dots, \b_k$, and let the $\a$-strands crossing $\b_0$ be $\a_1, \dots, \a_l$ (both lists with multiplicities).
 In the diagrams involved in a handleswap without extra crossings (on the top and bottom in Figure~\ref{fig:handleswap-separated}), we can do a $(k,1)$-stabilization on $\a_0$ and $\b_1,\dots,\b_k$.
 Similarly, on the diagram with $\b_1,\dots,\b_k$ crossing $\a_1,\dots,\a_l$ (on the right in Figure~\ref{fig:handleswap-separated}), we can do a $(k,l+1)$-stabilization on $\b_1,\dots,\b_k$ and $\a_0$, $\a_1,\dots,\a_l$.
 Let $\a'$ and $\b'$ be the new circles introduced in the stabilization.
 These two stabilizations in fact fit into a 2-parameter family (with the same boundary as the original $(k;l)$ handleswap): each $\a_i$ sliding over $\a_0$ for $i\in \{\,1,\dots, l\,\}$ introduces a singularity of type~\ref{item:link-B1}, while $\b'$ sliding over $\b_0$ introduces a singularity of Type~\ref{item:link-B2}.
 See Figure~\ref{fig:handleswap-red1} for an example.
-Note that the handleswap is now a $(1;l)$-handleswap.
+Note that the original handleswap is now a $(1;l)$-handleswap.

-Given a surface enhanced bordered polyhedral decomposition, we can normalize it following the algorithm of Sections~\ref{sec:simplify-codim-1} and~\ref{sec:simplify-codim-2} to obtain a diagram involving only simple stabilizations and handleswaps.
+We can resolve the non-simple stabilization introduced in this procedure, following the algorithm of Sections~\ref{sec:simplify-codim-1} and~\ref{sec:simplify-codim-2}, to obtain a diagram involving only simple stabilizations and handleslides.
 An example of the result is shown in Figure~\ref{fig:handleswap-red1a}.
-Normalizing the singularities of type~\ref{item:link-B1} introduces only slide pentagons, but normalizing the singularity of type~\ref{item:link-B2} introduces another handleswap, of $\b_0$ and~$\a'$.
+Resolving the singularities of type~\ref{item:link-B1} introduces only slide pentagons, but resolving the singularity of type~\ref{item:link-B2} introduces another handleswap, of $\b_0$ and~$\a'$.
 Since $\b'$ intersects $\a'$ in only one point, this is a $(k,1;l)$-handleswap, as desired.

 Observe that the set of $\a$-strands involved in these two handleswaps did not change.
 Thus we can perform the same procedure again, but with the roles of $\a$ and $\b$ switched, to reduce to handleswaps of type $(k,1;l,1)$.